Gurobi/gurobi-optimods/_templates/docs/source/mod/mod.rst

         Give the mathematical programming formulation of the problem here.

-Give examples of the various input data structures, if appropriate.
-These outputs should be fixed, so use doctests where possible.
+Give examples of the various input data structures.
+These inputs should be fixed, so use doctests where possible.

 .. testsetup:: mod